Corporate Issuers

 Frequently Asked Questions

-Corporate issuers is often considered an easier CFA topic.
+Corporate Issuers is often considered an easier CFA topic.
 The formulae are quite intuitive and the concepts are largely based on material covered in other topics.
 However, the relative ease of Corporate Issuers depends on the candidate’s understanding of those borrowed concepts: CAPM model (Portfolio Management), TVM (Quantitative Methods), and financial ratios (Financial Statements Analysis).

 After moving through a QBank the best method to monitor your current understanding of the content is by taking Mock exams.
 UWorld’s mock exams closely replicate the actual CFA exam experience to help you prepare and boost your confidence on test day.
 Like the actual CFA exam, our mock exams consist of two 2-hour, 15-minute sessions, each with 90 multiple-choice questions spanning multiple subjects and not included in the standard QBank.